gromnitsky/youtube_share/README.md

 ## Bugs

-* Alerts should be replaced with something less annoying.

-* If you encouter "Failed to fetch" alert, it means imgur has reset the connection.
+* If you encouter "Failed to fetch" msg, it means imgur has reset the connection.
 Register your own client_id at imgur & insert it in `ext/conf.json` & maybe that'll help (it won't).
 The existing client_id I've just found on the internets.